 With more and more people moving to Seoul every year, one of the questions that I get asked most frequently is how much does it cost to live in Seoul?
-After receiving the question many times, today I decided to put together a post discussing the cost of living in Seoul along with the cost of living in Korea.
+After receiving the question many times, I decided to put together a post discussing the cost of living in Seoul which will also address some of the costs of living in Korea as a whole.

 There is a perception that Seoul is a relatively cheap city to live in.
 However, this is far from the truth.
 While some elements of life in Seoul are relatively affordable, there are also many aspects of living in Seoul that are far from cheap.

 As the country attracts more attention, the cost of living in Korea is steadily rising.
-With the eighth-most expensive real estate in the world, Seoul especially is not a cheap place to live.
-On top of this, Seoul has been rated as one of the most expensive cities to live in.
+Currently, the tenth most expensive city in the world, Seoul especially is not a cheap place to live.
+On top of this, Seoul has been rated as having some of the most expensive real estate in the world (8th in 2018).

 A lot of this article will be focused on students and young adults who are considering moving to Korea.
 Since I was a student in Korea myself, and now that I live here as a young adult, this is where most of my experience lies.
-However, a lot of these living aspects can apply to anyone looking at moving to South Korea – especially Seoul.
+However, a lot of these living aspects can apply to anyone looking to move to South Korea – especially Seoul.

-Your costs may differ, but after living here for five years this is my experience.
+Your costs may differ, but after living here for seven years this is my experience.
 Some of the costs of living in Seoul that I have listed below might not be relevant to you.
 Costs such as tuition fees or internet plans.
-But, it will give you a broad idea of what to expect.
+But it will give you a broad idea of what to expect.

 Finally, these costs will differ if you don’t live in Seoul.
-The cost of living elsewhere in South Korea is similar to that of Seoul, but it will also be cheaper.
-Even other major cities such as Busan are substantially cheaper than Seoul.
+The cost of living elsewhere in South Korea is similar to that of Seoul in most respects, but housing tends to be cheaper.
+Even other major cities, such as Busan, are substantially cheaper than Seoul when it comes to rent.
+However, these cheaper prices don’t carry over so much to food, entertainment, and other costs.

 Seoul Bus Passes